Floor 2: Impact of the Bible - Washington Revelations

 Audio and Visual Systems

-Special effects include wind fans, water spritz, scent, LED lightning (originally developed for Hollywood film and TV.
+Special effects include wind fans, water spritz, scent and LED lightning (originally developed for Hollywood film and TV.

 Motion and special effects are designed to enhance the guest experience, not be the guest experience.
 Motion, media and special effects are programmed in the millisecond range and thus occur at precisely the right time, stimulating the human sensorimotor feedback system.
 When this occurs, guests feel as if they are really flying over Washington.